-ESG, Climate Change, Diversity, Equality and Inclusion (DEI)
+ESG, Climate Risk, and Diversity, Equality and Inclusion (DEI)

-Companies expect regulatory and investor focus on climate change, DEI topics, and other ESG and corporate social responsibility (CSR) issues to continue in 2022.
-The way these risks are to be addressed is very critical for businesses in order to capitalise and monetise such initiatives in the long run.
-As a matter of fact, climate change has a physical impact as it is increasingly causing floods, wildfires, rising sea levels and droughts, which cause financial risks to businesses (supply chain, import, transport, etc).
+Companies expect regulatory and investor focus on climate change, DEI topics, and other ESG and CSR issues to continue in 2023 as they were in 2022.
+The way these risks are to be addressed is very critical for businesses to capitalise and monetise such initiatives in the long-run.
+The reality of climate change has a physical impact, as it is frequently causing severe floods, wild-fires, rising sea levels, and droughts, all of which can cause a financial risk to businesses (supply chain, import, transport, etc).